yochaigal/cairn/wip/2e/core-rules.md

 ### Actions

 On their turn, a character may move up to 40ft and take up to one action.
-This may be casting a spell, attacking, making a second move, or some other reasonable action.
+This may be casting a spell, attacking, moving for a second time, or some other reasonable action.
 Each round, the PCs declare what they are doing before dice are rolled.
 If a character attempts something risky, the Warden calls for a save for appropriate players or NPCs.

 ### Attacking & Damage